MaastrichtU-CDS/argos-1/README.md

  ```

 Step 9 : Creating and uploading a public/private key.
 A final step before the node can connect to the server is to generate a public/private key pair and log it with the server.
-To do this, run the following command (make sure to select the correct configuration name that you created in the previous steps) ``` vnode create-private-key ```
+To do this, run the command ``` vnode create-private-key ``` (make sure to select the correct configuration name that you created in the previous steps).

 This procedure is going to ask for a username and password for creating and uploading a public/private key pair; this info shall be provided to you beforehand by direct email addressed to you.